Liver fibrosis screening

 Liver fibrosis is a dangerous disease and very common and nearly always asymptomatic – you don’t feel anything abnormal.
 Liver fibrosis is the first major independent risk factor for heart attack in decades and can lead to liver failure called cirrhosis which can require a liver transplant and can also cause liver cancer.
 Besides alcohol, simply the accumulation of fat in the liver called fatty liver (“liver steatosis”) can cause the inflammation of the liver cells called fibrosis that can cause cirrhosis.

-80 to 100 million Americans, 34% of US population, have fatty liver (steatosis) and 7% have liver fibrosis.
+80 to 100 million Americans, 25 to 34% of the US population, have fatty liver (steatosis) and 7% have liver fibrosis.
 70% of those with diabetes have fatty liver.
 Already liver cirrhosis (liver failure) due to liver fat is the leading cause of liver transplantation in the United States, ahead of alcohol-caused cirrhosis in women and soon to be for men.
 It is projected that in year 2050 so many people will need liver transplants that there won't be enough donor livers or hospitals to do the procedures.

 Risk factors for liver fibrosis are obesity (BMI 30+), diabetes, prediabetes, alcohol use, insulin resistance, abnormal cholesterol or triglycerides, high ALT or AST lab result, lack of exercise, age over 40 and hypertension (high blood pressure).